 But regardless of where you go in Brazil, the curau will often be a dish that will put lots of smiles to people’s faces, including yours.

-This dish is basically made of layers of cookies and either chocolate cream or any other flavor you might want.
+This dessert consists of layers of Marie cookies or ladyfingers and either chocolate cream or any other flavor you might want.
 In fact, that’s the reason for its name, which makes reference to the word pavement.

 Here goes a little Brazilian culture for you: Its name is commonly used in a terrible dad joke.
 That’s because pavê sounds like para ver (English: to see).
 And since it is a dessert, people joke “É pavê ou pacumê?”, where pacumê sounds similar to para comer (English: to eat).